-Before you take the steps to file a personal injury lawsuit, you are probably wondering how long the entire process will take.
+Before you take the steps to file a New York personal injury lawsuit, you are probably wondering how long the entire process will take.
 The popular belief that all lawsuits will drag on and on is not always true, but some people are even hesitant to file a lawsuit because they fear it will just take forever to resolve.
 However, on the flip side, some people think that filing the lawsuit will result in an immediate return of compensation, which is highly unlikely.

 Personal injury cases usually take quite some time to settle or resolve.
 The reasons a case can progress slowly can be summed up into three general points:

 The bad news is that sometimes cases just take a long time to settle and there is not much to be done about it unless you are willing to take a lesser sum.
 We will break down these three common problems below.